techgrounds/techgrounds-kaman/10_Project/readme.md

 </p>
 </details>

-The Bicep file contain parameters that you might need to configure before running the deployment.

 ### Running the deployment
+In the PowerShell terminal, navigate to the directory where you extracted the files.
+Then, run the following command:

-` az deployment group create -g <resource_group_name> -f main.bicep -n <deploymentname>`
+` az deployment group create -g <resource_group_name> -f main.bicep -n <deployment_name>`

+Change the `<resource_group_name>` to the name of the resource group you created earlier.
+Give a name to the deployment by changing `<deployment-name>`.
+The `<deployment_name>` is important because the script uses it to generate a unique name for the key vault.

+The deployment will take about 8 minutes to complete.
+Then, it may take an additional 1-2 minutes for the website to become accessible.